-Like other BC municipalities, Coquitlam has an Official Community Plan (OCP), which is the City’s blueprint for guiding growth.
-The OCP provides a vision for the future use of land in the City and gives all property a Land Use Designation.
-Each Land Use Designation in the OCP has a number of Zones from the Zoning Bylaw that could be applied to the future use of property.
+The Citywide Official Community Plan (CWOCP) is theblueprint for guiding growth, providing a vision for the future use of land in the city and giving all property a Land Use Designation.
+Each Land Use Designation in the CWOCP has a number of Zones from the Zoning Bylaw that could be applied to the future use of the property.

-Official Community Plan (OCP) & Zoning Bylaw Overview
+Citywide Official Community Plan (CWOCP) & Zoning Bylaw Overview

-Land Use - describes the future uses and building types a property can have.
-Changing the land use designation required amendment the Official Community Plan but does not automatically change the zoning.
+Land Use: The future uses and building types a property can have.
+Changing the land use designation requires amendment to the Citywide Official Community Plan but does not automatically change the zoning.

 When a property owner decides to develop their land, certain permits, depending on the type of development, are required from the City.
-Please visit the Licences and Permits page to learn more about the different types of Development Permits and Building Permits.
 Each development application process is unique, so this video example is for general information only.